+Abstract.
 Findings from various domains suggest that predictability is an important component of language processing.
-We report two psycholinguistic experiments demonstrating that predictability also influences referential processing, in the form of reduced acoustic durations for predictable referents.
-However, we do not find evidence that predictability directly influences the likelihood of pronominalization, contrary to some prior claims.
-Instead, our findings reveal that the use and interpretation of pronouns is influenced by thematic role, independently of which referent is most predictable (i.e., most likely to be mentioned next).
-We also suggest that referents' likelihood-of-mention is influenced by an interplay of syntactic and semantic factors, in particular the mapping between syntactic roles and thematic roles.
-As a whole, our results highlight the benefits of exploring not only lexical but also acoustic aspects of referential production.
+We report psycholinguistic research suggesting that predictability also influences referential processing, in the form of reduced acoustic durations for predictable referents.
+However, we do not find evidence that predictability directly influences likelihood of pronominalization, contrary to some prior claims.
+Instead, our data indicate that the use and interpretation of pronouns is influenced by thematic role, independently of which referent is most predictable, i.e., most likely to be mentioned next.
+We suggest that likelihood-of-mention is influenced by the mapping between syntactic and thematic roles.
+Our results highlight the benefits of exploring both lexical and acoustic aspects of referential production.